 In the two-dimensional random walker mobility model each node moves as a random walker on a two-dimensional lattice.
 The time is discrete and at each time step each node has a probability of 1/4 of hopping to a position above, below, to the left, or to the right of its current position.
 If the node is positioned on a boundary, then instead of hopping off the lattice it hops back to the same state.
 This movement can be seen as someone wandering at a constant speed from intersection to intersection through a city, where all of the streets are equally spaced and perpendicular to each other (Manhattan network).
 The stationary distribution of the location of a two-dimensional random walker on a square lattice is uniform over the area.
-This properties is a consequence of the fact that a two-dimensional random walker can be constructed from two independent one-dimensional random walkers, and that the stationary location of a symmetric random walk in one-dimension is uniform (take $n \to \infty$ in formula (3.15) in [4, p.
-357] to obtain the stationary distribution and then set $p = q = \frac{1}{2}$ ).
+This properties is a consequence of the fact that a two-dimensional random walkers, and that the stationary location of a symmetric random walk in one dimension is uniform (take $n \to \infty$ in Formula (3.15) in [4, p.
+357] to obtain the stationary distribution and then set $p = q = \frac{1}{2}$).